rwill128/evo-sim-cuda-python/README.md

 :segment maintenance cost implemented for plants :lifespan potentially?
 :at death, disappear or decompose?
+:better displays of plant data
+:charts of world stats over its lifetime for seeing when I've found sensible parameters :automated builds that run performance / parameter tests on a server?

 :seed cost gives the spawned plants more energy!
     :so essentially each seed gets donated a certain amount of energy from parent plant